List of tallest buildings in Austin

 Austin is the capital of the U.S state of Texas.
-Its metropolitan area is the fourth-largest in the state, with 2.5 million people as of 2024.
-Austin is home to 61 completed buildings taller than 300 feet (91 m), 16 of which are at least 492 ft (150 m) in height.
+Its metropolitan area is the fourth-largest in the state, with 2.5 million people.
+As of 2026, Austin is home to 66 completed buildings taller than 300 feet (91 m), 19 of which are at least 492 ft (150 m) in height.
 Austin's skyline is one of the largest in the Southern United States.
 It has the third most skyscrapers taller than 492 ft (150 m) in Texas, after Houston and Dallas.
-The tallest building in Austin is Sixth and Guadalupe, a 875 ft (267 m) residential skyscraper built in 2023.
-It is set to be overtaken by Waterline, a supertall skyscraper that is currently topped out at 1,034 ft (315 m), making it the tallest building in Texas.
+The tallest building in Austin is Waterline, a supertall skyscraper that was completed in 2026 at a height of 1,025 ft (312 m), making it the tallest building in Texas.
+Greater Austin is the smallest metropolitan area in North America with a supertall skyscraper.

 With a height of 311 ft (95 m) the Texas State Capitol remained the tallest building in Austin long after its construction in 1888, with the city's central Congress Avenue otherwise lined with single-story buildings through the start of the 1900s.
 The eight-story Scarbrough Building and the nine-story Littlefield Building, built between 1910 and 1912, are considered to be Austin's first high-rises.
 The tallest building completed in the first half of the 20th century was the Main Building of the University of Texas at Austin, which holds offices as well as library space for the university.
 The downtown skyline remained predominantly low-rise until the 1960s, with the addition of the 28-story Westgate Tower in 1966 attracting controversy for its proximity to the capitol.
 The capitol's height was finally surpassed by the Procore Tower and the Bank of America Center in the 1970s.
 One American Center, completed in 1984, remained the tallest building in the city for two decades.